 For pro triathlete and swim coach Anna Cleaver, swim insight is a sixth sense—she grew up in the waves of her native New Zealand and today is first out of the water at most any race she enters.
 At this year’s Ironman New Zealand, she clocked a 47-minute 2.4-mile swim (1:12/100m pace), exiting the water with fellow swim standout and eventual winner Meredith Kessler.
-When she’s not training or racing around the world, Cleaver teaches other triathletes in her adopted hometown of Greenville, S.C., how to become better swimmers by going back to basics.
-Her thought process: deconstruct the stroke into four simple phases, address any blatant inefficiency, assign drill work and see quick results.
+When she’s not training or racing around the world, Cleaver teaches other triathletes in her adopted hometown of Greenville, S.C., how to become better swimmers by going back to the basics of the freestyle swim stroke.
+Her thought process: deconstruct the stroke into four simple phases, address any blatant inefficiency, assign drill work, and see quick results.

 “It just takes breaking a swimmer’s stroke down and identifying the phase that needs fixing and giving him or her the specific work to fix it,” Cleaver says.
 “It’s not hard to see small things that you can work on.
 For me it’s pretty simple—there are four phases: the catch phase, the pull phase, the super-powerful exit phase that people often cut short, and the recovery.
 I look at each of those phases to see where someone can improve.
 I’ll have drills to implement for each of them.
 It usually works really quickly.”

-Learn about the four phases of the swim stroke below, and check back to Triathlete.com all week for more swim advice from Cleaver.
+Learn about the four phases of the freestyle swim stroke below.

-1. Catch: The initial phase in which the hand enters the water.
+1. Catch: The initial phase of the freestyle swim stroke in which the hand enters the water.

 What you’re doing wrong: Over-reaching, crossing over